LibeerDev/OpenL9/README.md

 Sell all your life savings and buy NVIDIA GPUs

-A stupid but ambicious project to learn image recognition and deep learning.
+A stupid but ambitious project to learn image recognition and deep learning.

 ![Open L9 banner with Kassadin holding a GPU](imgs/BANNER.png)